 1) Requirement Analysis:

 If you are an experienced developer you would probably know the importance of proper requirement analysis.
 You will be developing a solution based on what your customer need.
-It makes perfect sense to completely understand your client’s requirements in first place.
-Spend decent time analyzing the requirements; your web application development’s success depends on strong analysis.
+It makes perfect sense to completely understand your client’s requirements in the first place.
+Spend a decent time analyzing the requirements; your web application development’s success depends on strong analysis.